hsec-1/cybersecurity-portfolio/METHODOLOGY.md

 ## Overview

 AI assistance is used throughout this portfolio to help structure and articulate findings from hands-on work.
-This document describes the process — specifically the critical evaluation required to use AI assistance responsibly and accurately.

 The goal is not to have AI write the portfolio, but to use it as a documentation tool while maintaining responsibility for accuracy, security and honest representation of the work done.
+This document describes that process.

 ---